 Decameron Sixth Day in Perspective: Lectura Boccaccii VI

-, under contract with the University of Toronto Press.
-He was recently appointed to the editorial board
+, forthcoming with the University of Toronto Press.
+He is a member of the editorial board

 of Dante Studies

 , the journal of the Dante Society of America, for 2020-2022.

 The City of Poetry: Imagining the Civic Role of the Poet in Fourteenth-Century Italy

 (Cambridge: Cambridge University Press, 2020).
 Forthcoming.
 Edited volume